Categories

 etsy business stats - keeping track of your profit margin

-It goes without saying that keeping your expenses too low can lead to problems and ultimately unhappy customers.
+But it goes without saying that keeping your expenses too low can lead to problems and, ultimately, unhappy customers.

-However, the main point is this: Knowing how much it costs your business to operate and do its thing helps you stay in control should any financial problems arise.
+However, the main point is this: Knowing how much your business costs to operate and do its thing helps you stay in control should any financial problems arise.

 Shipping Expenses: Etsy Business Stats That Matter